kennethreitz/simplemind/README.md

 The universe is never done.
 ```

+Please see the [examples](examples) directory for executable examples.

 ## Contributing
 We welcome contributions of all kinds.
 Feel free to open issues for bug reports or feature requests, and submit pull requests to make SimpleMind even better.